ChilloutVR-Team/docs/docs/cck/validations.md

 ###### Autofix

-Enables Streaming Mipmaps on textures used by MeshRenderer and SkinnedMeshRenderer components
+Enables Streaming Mipmaps on textures used by MeshRenderer and SkinnedMeshRenderer components.

 ## Unsupported Streaming Mipmaps

-`Severity: Warning` `Autofix Available`
+<kbd>Severity: Warning</kbd> <kbd>Autofix Available</kbd>

 Detects textures with Streaming Mipmaps enabled that are not used on supported renderer components.
 When used on particle systems or other components without mesh bounds and standard UVs, Unity cannot calculate the correct mip level and defaults to low-resolution mips.
 This results in blurry textures.